-- Spray isopropyl alcohol on the shaft assembly and clean it with a rag. - Slide the seal head/air piston toward the shaft eyelet until it stops.
+Spray isopropyl alcohol on the shaft assembly and clean it with a rag.

-Use the RockShox Rear Shock Vise Block to clamp the shaft into a vise.
+Slide the seal head/air piston toward the shaft eyelet until it stops.

+Use a 10 mm shaft clamp to clamp the shaft into a vise.
 Do not remove the shaft from the eyelet.